Finance Ops·11 Mar 2026·7 min read

-I've sat in board meetings at payment companies where the entire financial presentation was a single spreadsheet, emailed the night before, with no cost centers, no product breakdown, no client-level profitability, and no comparison to budget.
+Board meetings at financial companies where the entire financial presentation is a single spreadsheet, emailed the night before, with no cost centres, no product breakdown, no client-level profitability, and no comparison to budget – are more common than anyone in the industry admits.

 The problem is structural, not personal.